kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 TBD

 #### Subsidize running time in backoff delay
-FIXME: Subsidize latest succesful pod running time/readinessProbe/livenessProbe into the CrashLoopBackOff backoff, potentially restarting the backoff counter as a result
+FIXME: Subsidize latest successful pod running time/readinessProbe/livenessProbe into the CrashLoopBackOff backoff, potentially restarting the backoff counter as a result